-• your Supervisor Report Folder (SRF) with details of the software used by the candidates for each paper, and a report on any technical problems encountered during the test.
+Submit each candidate's work and question paper in the appropriate Assessment Record Folder (ARF).
+Include details of the software used by the candidates for each paper, and a report on any technical problems encountered during the test in the Supervisor Report Folder (SRF).